tevinowino/learnify-web-application/README.md

     *   **Activity Feed:** Displays activities specific to their child's actions and relevant school/class updates.
 *   **Child's Academic Monitoring:**
     *   **View Assignments:** Detailed list of their child's assignments, including submission status and grades.
     *   **View Exam Results:** Access their child's detailed exam results and teacher remarks for finalized exam periods.
+Includes access to the child's downloadable PDF report card.
     *   **View Attendance Records:** See their child's attendance records, filterable by date range.
 *   **Profile Management:**
     *   Parents can update their personal display name, email address, and password.
     *   Option to re-link or link to a different child's account if needed.
+*   **Testimonial Submission:** Optionally submit testimonials about their experience with Learnify.

 ## AI Integration Deep Dive